hombrenieve/adventofcode/README.md

   - Let's do it in Rust (I really was expecting this...)
 - 2023 edition
   - Coming back to the origins...
 C++ it is
+- 2024 edition
+  - Let's do it in Python (Try the Machine Learning language and learn something)